GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.tracelog.enable` (default: `false`)

-    Configuration key to enable logging of additional details.
-If enabled, it will log GCS API request details, latency of the request etc.
+    Enables or disables the logging of trace logs.
+The trace logs contain additional details (latency, headers etc) about the operations that are performed on the Google Cloud Storage.

 *   `fs.gs.tracelog.time.filter.threshold.ms` (default: `0`)

-    Configuration key to control trace logging of operations which exceeded the provided time threshold.
-Set this to 0 to log everything.
-This config is applied only if fs.gs.tracelog.enable is set to true.
-This can be used to log only the outlier requests, there by reducing the amount of logs.
+    When this configuration is set, only operations that take longer than the specified duration will be logged.
+This flag can be used to reduce the size of the trace logs by only logging operations that take a significant amount of time.
+This config is applied only if `fs.gs.tracelog.enable` is set to true.

-*   `fs.gs.tracelog.exclude.properties` (default: `false`)
+*   `fs.gs.tracelog.exclude.properties` (not set by default)

-    Configuration key to control the properties to log for a given trace log.
-    This config is applied only if fs.gs.tracelog.enable is set to true.
-This can be used to limit the amount of data that get logged for a given log message, thereby reducing the amount of logs.
+    A comma-separated list of property names to exclude from trace logs.
+When this flag is set, the specified properties are removed before logging.
+This flag can be used to reduce the size of the trace logs by excluding properties that are not relevant to your debugging session.
+This config is applied only if `fs.gs.tracelog.enable` is set to true.

+    Example:

+    ```
+    fs.gs.tracelog.exclude.properties=request_headers,response_headers
+    ```